 [Digital copy of your handwritten signature]

-Template of Human Resources Cover Letter
+Template for a Human Resources Cover Letter

 [Applicant’s Name]